jdleesmiller/CarND-PID-Control-Project/README.md

 - To get dt, does not seem to be in message but can use a monotonic clock.

+- `data/tune_grid_60s_1.csv`: first grid; run for 30s; measured average speed and i_error, but i_error is not very informative, and average speed as measured was an exponential moving average so only considered speed at the end

 ## Dependencies

 * cmake >= 3.5